onflow/cadence-lang.org/versioned_docs/version-stable_cadence/styleguide/project-development-tips.md

     - Share the proposal with the community at least a week in advance (unless it is a critical bug fix)
         - Examples of places to share are your project's chat, forum, blog, email list, etc.
-        - This will allow the community and other stakeholders to have plenty of time to view the upcoming changes and provide feedback if necessary.
+        - This will allow the community and other stakeholders to have plenty of time to view the upcoming changes and provide feedback if neccessary.
     - Share the time of the deployment and the deployment transaction with branch/commit hash information to ensure the transaction itself is correct.
     - Coordinate deployment with stakeholders to make sure it is done correctly and on time.